Jamesscn/music-tools/README.md

 - Notes return their frequencies based on a given base frequency
   - This allows you to set A4 equal to any frequency (such as 432 Hz)

-## Things that will be implemented in the future:

-- Getting intervals between notes
-- Getting a list of the closest chords to a set of notes
-- Test cases and better infrastructure

 ## Limitations

 This library only works for the twelve tone equal temperament system which is commonly used in western music.